 Fatigue Is A Possibility

 A normally protective Shepherd that is becoming ‘lax in their duties may be a sign that your Shepherd is feeling ill or has a poor diet.
-These dogs normally have a lot of energy and a healthy diet is important for maintaining these energy levels.
+These dogs normally have a lot of energy, and a healthy diet is essential for maintaining these energy levels.
 If they are getting more treats than vitamins, this can lead to lethargy and poor overall health.